pjungwir/pgcon-2023-talk-exec-phase/slides.md

   - Fortunately the Postgres source has great comments, and most directories have a README.
 - Of course a tuple is more-or-less a row.
 - A "tuple table" is how the executor deals with processing tuples.
-  - It's a table like the Range Table is a table: a list of structs.
+  - It's a table of slots.
-    - You have Target(List)Entry, RangeTblEntry, and TupleTableSlot: all the same pattern.
+    - Now we've seen Target(List)Entry, RangeTblEntry, and TupleTableSlot: all the same pattern.
   - Each tuple is kept in a TupleTableSlot.
   - Guess what?
 This is a node too (highlight)!
 Lots of the exec nodes have these as members.